cognitedata/reveal/apps/react-demo-app/README.md

 This app is served as an example [React]-based application served using frontend-app-server (FAS).

+## Requirements to run and test locally

+Copy react-demo-app-e2e-azure-dev.jwk-key.json from Lastpass -> Shared Demo App into the file: private-keys/react-demo-app-e2e-azure-dev.jwk-key.json

 ## e2e tests

 End-to-end tests can be written with either [Testcafe](https://github.com/DevExpress/testcafe) or [Cypress](https://github.com/cypress-io/cypress)